tacodeDev/dev-starter/content/tezos_starter_03.md

   const [activeTab, setActiveTab] = useState<string>("transfer");
 ```

 Next, we are handling our state.
 First, we declare our state variable `Tezos` and the function `setTezos` that we use to update `Tezos`.
 We then use the `useState` hook to set the initial value of `Tezos`, and we instantiate the `TezosToolkit` with an RPC URL.
-In our case, we will operate on the Florence testnet.
+In our case, we will operate on the Hangzhounet testnet.

 Our most important state variables: `contract`, `wallet`, `userAddress`, `userBalance` and `storage` will all be empty initially.
 Their purpose should be self-explanatory from their naming.

 We create a constant `contractAddress` that contains the address of the increment/decrement contract.

 ```
-  // Florencenet Increment/Decrement contract
+  // Hangzhounet Increment/Decrement contract
   const contractAddress: string = "KT1XCAdyQsHuNTkeLJes7R3krmGhtsmoBvNz";
 ```